pfheatwole/thesis/index.rst

 This is a nonprinting section
 =============================

 ..
-Workaround for a (bug?) issue where the first section does not produce a chapter.
-Means the first chapter would have no chapter entry.
-   FIXME: seems like I'm probably missing something, this should not be needed.
+This is a nonprinting section for the PDF, but if you delete it then the first chapter won't include the chapter heading.

 .. raw:: latex